Carry On Regardless

 Carry On Regardless is a 1961 British comedy film, the fifth in the series of 31 Carry On films (1958–1992).
-The film revolves loosely around the activities of a job agency, 'Helping Hands', run by Sid James's character, Bert Handy.
+The film revolves loosely around the activities of a job agency, 'Helping Hand', run by Sid James's character, Bert Handy.
 By now a fairly regular team was established with Sid James, Kenneth Connor, Charles Hawtrey, Joan Sims and Kenneth Williams all having appeared in previous entries.
 Hattie Jacques – who was also a regular – makes a cameo appearance during a hospital scene.
 "Professor" Stanley Unwin appears in a guest role, playing his trademark "gobbledegook" speaking act.
-This would be the final appearance in the series for early regular Terence Longdon.
-Liz Fraser makes her debut in Carry On Regardless and would appear in a further three Carry On films.
+It was the final appearance in the series for early regular Terence Longdon.
+Liz Fraser made her debut and appeared in a further three Carry On films.
+The film was followed by Carry On Cruising (1962).